Jaynila077/To-do/README.md

 # To-do

-This is a normal ToDo applicatin made with MERN stack.
+This is a normal ToDo web application made with MERN stack.